Generalized Gradient Descent is a Hypergraph Functor: Introduction

 \section{Introduction}

-Recently, Cartesian reverse derivative categories (CRDCs) were used to define generalized analogues of classic optimization algorithms, such as gradient descent, that minimize generalized objective functions \cite{cruttwell2022categorical, shiebler_generalized_2022}.
-This has allowed techniques from machine learning such as backpropagation to be applied not only to artificial neural networks, but to a broad class of models including boolean circuits.
-The generality of the framework makes future expansion to other problem types likely.
+Cartesian reverse derivative categories (CRDCs) provide an axiomatic generalization of the reverse derivative and have been used to define generalized analogues of classic optimization algorithms, such as gradient descent, for minimizing generalized objective functions \cite{cruttwell2022categorical, shiebler_generalized_2022}.
+These developments allow techniques from machine learning such as backpropagation to be applied not only to artificial neural networks, but to a broad class of models including boolean circuits.
+The generality of the CRDC framework makes future expansion to other problem types likely.
 Central to the definition of a CRDC is the Cartesian reverse derivative combinator $\rev$, which must obey axioms mirroring the behavior of the standard directional derivative in the Euclidean domain.
-This combinator is \emph{compositional} in that it satisfies a chain rule, allowing one to define a general version of the backpropagation algorithm \cite{linnainmaa1970representation, rumelhart1986learning}.
+This combinator is \emph{compositional} in that it satisfies a chain rule, allowing one to define a general version of the backpropagation algorithm \cite{rumelhart1986learning}.